Dhron/dhron/README.md

 dhron
 =====

-Code for my personal site, currently in the works.
+Source code for my personal site, currently in the works.
 Also, it's my first repo on GitHub.

-Testing this on local server with Anchor CMS installed.

-index is the source code
+index.html is the source code

-stylsheet is the css
+stylsheet.css is the css